 1938 - The Grace Ogg House, aka the Mrs. Alfred W. Ogg House, 145 Woodland Avenue, San Francisco CA. Sold in 1976 to Geoffrey and Patricia Greene.
 Deeded to Patricia Greene.

-1938 - The John F. Neylan House, Woodside CA. Neylan, an attorney for William Randolph Hearst, lived at 5050 Alpine Road from 1937 until 1944, when he moved to San Francisco.
-The Woodside home was built in 1922 for Herbert E Law.
-Known as Villa Lauriston, it was designed by architect George Schastey.
+1938 - The John F. Neylan Renovation, 5050 Alpine Road from 1937 until 1944, when he moved to San Francisco.
+Original house aka Villa Lauriston was built in 1922 for Herbert E Law by architect George Schastey.
 Neylan bought the home in 1937.
 The only mention of work that he had done was the addition of frescoes in the breakfast room.
-In 1944 he moved to an apartment building in San Francisco.
-If Wurster was involved with the Woodside estate, it was a remodel.
-Doubtful considering the scale of this home.

 1938 - The G. Sheldon Perham House, Los Altos CA. Perham bought Deer Hollow Farm in 1937 and ran his construction company on the land.
 He is said to have died at his Los Altos ranch in 1955.
-Haven't found a connection with Wurster but Perham is listed there for almost 20 years.
+Needs verification.

 1938 - The George Pope House, San Mateo CA. Likely a vacation house.

 1938 - The Postelwaite House, Kent Woodlands CA.

 1938 - The Richard Raoul-Duval House, Burlingame Hills CA. Featured in The San Mateo Times, 2/27/1937.
 Landscape by Thomas Church.

 1938 - The John R Reid House, Palo Alto CA.

 1938 - The Augustus C. Schwager House, Millbrae CA.